RPGHacker/asar/README.md

 ;`warnW1030
 ```

-This line tests that the byte `FF` was written to the start of the ROM and that the string `This is a test.` was printed by the patch.
+This line tests that the byte `FF` was written to the start of the ROM, that the string `This is a print.` was printed and that the string `This is a user error.` was output via the error command.
 ```
 ;`FF
+;P>This is a print.
-;>This is a test.
+;E>This is a user error.
 ```